FredHutch/Oncoscape/README.md

 Oncoscape is as an SPA -- a single page web application -- using JavaScript in the browser and R (primarily) on the backend server.
 It is an R package, though the immediate web-facing http server, currently written in R, will likely change over time to a more traditional architecture.
+For more detailed information, please see [wiki](https://github.com/FredHutch/Oncoscape/wiki).

 ## The Goal